DGaffneyDC/CSV-JSON-Manipulation-Scripts---Python/README.md

-# CSV-JSON-Manipulation-Scripts---Python
+# CSV-and-JSON-Manipulation-Scripts---Python

 Helpful python scripts for csv and json manipulation.

-CSV-to-JSON Object Converter
+# CSV-to-JSON Object Converter

 Simple cli tool to convert csv files to json objects.
 All headers are currently converted to object keys.
 Customization in progress.